 As an integral part of Microsoft 365, SharePoint integrates seamlessly with related tools from Microsoft for ad hoc information sharing, including Microsoft Office apps for personal productivity, Teams for workgroup collaboration and OneDrive for file sync and share.
 Utilizing an underlying repository, SharePoint manages content produced by these tools, adding library services, metadata management, records management and enterprise search capabilities.

 Microsoft is continually enhancing its ecosystem's content understanding, processing and content compliance capabilities.
 SharePoint Syntex delivers AI and ML technologies within SharePoint for automatic tagging, semantic inferencing and image recognition.

-SharePoint provides the foundations for business process management.
-It manages unstructured business documents, such as scanned invoices, bills of lading and material safety data sheets, for BPM, ERP and CRM applications.
+SharePoint provides the foundation for business process management.
+It manages unstructured business documents -- such as scanned invoices, bills of lading and material safety data sheets -- for BPM, ERP and CRM applications.

 Microsoft supports content security and governance increasingly oriented around zero-trust technologies and operational principles.
 As part of the Microsoft 365 ecosystem, SharePoint facilitates compliance by automatically adding sensitivity labels to content and other advanced ECM capabilities.

 Nuxeo optimizes its ECM platform for both text-oriented and digital assets.
 Nuxeo Content Services Platform manages the flow of product-related content, such as images, schematics, data sheets and 3D renderings of physical objects, through digital supply chains.
 Companies -- particularly those in consumer-packaged goods, retail and media/entertainment industries -- can use the platform to digitize key parts of their product design processes.